 In February 2021, the FCC concluded Auction 107 for C-Band wireless spectrum.
 Verizon paid \$45.5 billion for the licenses it won, of which \$44.6 billion was paid in the first quarter of 2021.
-In accordance with the rules applicable to the auction, Verizon is required to make additional payments to acquire the licenses.
-The payments are for our allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction, which are estimated to be \$7.7 billion.
-During 2021, we made payments of \$1.3 billion primarily related to certain obligations for projected clearing costs.
-During 2022, we made additional payments of \$1.6 billion for obligations related to accelerated clearing incentives and clearing costs, of which \$1.4 billion were accrued as of December 31, 2021 in our consolidated balance sheet.
-We expect to continue to make payments related to clearing cost and incentive payment obligations through 2024, which we expect to be \$4.8 billion.
-These payments are dependent on the incumbent license holders accelerated clearing of the spectrum for Verizon's use and, therefore, the final timing and amounts could differ based on the incumbent holders' execution of their clearing process.
-In accordance with the FCC order, the clearing must be completed by December 2025.
+In accordance with the rules applicable to the auction, Verizon is required to make payments for our allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction, which are estimated to be \$7.6 billion.
+During 2023 and 2022, we made payments of \$4.3 billion and \$1.6 billion, respectively, for obligations related to clearing costs and accelerated clearing incentives.
+During 2021, we made payments of \$1.3 billion primarily related to certain obligations for clearing costs.
+We expect to continue to make payments of approximately \$400 million for the remaining obligations through 2024.
+The final timing and amounts of these payments could differ based on the actual amount of incumbent holders' reimbursement claims and the speed with which those claims are approved and processed.
 The carrying value of the wireless spectrum won in Auction 107 consists of all payments required to participate and purchase licenses in the auction, including Verizon's allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction that we are obligated to pay in order to acquire the licenses, as well as capitalized interest to the extent qualifying activities have occurred.

-In March 2022, Verizon signed agreements with satellite operators in which operators agreed to clear C-Band spectrum in certain markets and frequencies ahead of the previously expected December 2023 timeframe.
-During 2022, Verizon incurred costs associated with these agreements of approximately \$340 million, of which \$310 million was paid as of December 31, 2022.
-This early clearance accelerated Verizon's access to more spectrum in a number of key markets to support its fifth-generation (5G) network initiatives.
+In March 2022, Verizon signed agreements with satellite operators in which operators agreed to clear C-Band spectrum in certain markets and frequencies ahead of the previously expected timeframe.
+During 2022, Verizon incurred costs associated with these agreements of approximately \$340 million, of which \$310 million was paid as of December 31, 2022 and the remainder was paid in 2023.
+This early clearance accelerated Verizon's access to more spectrum in a number of key markets to support its 5G network initiatives.